humaniverse/asylum/cran-comments.md

 ## Release summary
-This is a major release in the 1.1.* series:
+This is a minor release in the 1.1.* series:

-* Added several new datasets.
-* Updated all data to the latest datasets (March 2023).
+* Updated all data to the latest datasets (June 2023).

 ## Test environments
 * local Windows 10 install, R 4.2.2